SilverCory/go-logstash/README.md

 # go-logstash
 **Ez quick way of combining multiple log files into one, from multiple remote instances.**

+## CAUTION
+Be careful, there is an unresolved issue where if you use a folder as a file it may overwrite the file.

 ## Usage
 Run the program with the authkey flag set to a very secure password.